 What are the benefits of full day preschool?

-EXTRA TIME TO EXPLORE: Each day, there is so much hubbub around “What class we’re going to today!”
-Whether it’s Money Sense Math with Miss Victoria, Spanish with Little Linguists, Broadway Little Stars with Stages, Soccer with Miss Simone from Chicago City Soccer, Big Bang Drumming with Miss Mars, and of course Art and Adventure with Miss Brittny, it’s so exciting to have another full hour of creativity and fun tacked on to the end of our day together.
+EXTRA TIME TO EXPLORE: Each day, there is so much hubbub around what we’ll do in afternoon arts enrichment time!
+It’s so exciting to have another full hour of creativity and fun tacked on to the end of our day together.

 A NEW CHALLENGE: If your child has mastered the preschool day and you’re ready for the next step in their school journey, adding these important extra hours to their day is the perfect new challenge.
 And it’s not just for our four year olds who are headed to Kindergarten next year!
 Because so much of what we do at Bubbles is completely individualized, we are able to make sure that even our youngest three year olds are able to have fun and feel successful during their full day at school.
 “Do I get to stay for lunch today?”, and “Do I get to stay all day at school today?!” are questions we get from so many preschoolers every day, and we love when we get to tell them “Yes!”